Let me explain…

 Notice that I can get more numbers of touches.

-Some candlesticks exceeds the level quite a bit.
+Some candlesticks exceed the level quite a bit.

 But, you have three touches.